1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2004 - Present

 Denver Mint (D) and regular Philadelphia strikes show relatively modest values, spanning $2,200 to $9,694.
-Notably, the overdate variety 1954-S/D G6 commands a respectable $3,450, highlighting the additional premium collectors place on minting errors and varieties.
+Notably, the overmintmark variety 1954-S/D commands a respectable $3,450, highlighting the additional premium collectors place on minting errors and varieties.

-The data clearly demonstrates that mint mark designation and grade condition are critical determinants of value, with premium specimens worth over fifteen times their common counterparts.
+The data clearly demonstrates that mint mark designation and grade condition are critical determinants of value, with premium specimens worth over 350,000 times their face value in the finest known grades.

 History Of The 1954 Nickel